Pilbara strike: The strike

-Many of the Aboriginal strikers served time in jail; some were seized by police at revolver point and put into chains for several days.
+Many of the Aboriginal strikers served time in jail and this was due, in part, to Bin Bin's policy of non-resistance that he encouraged those involved to employ.
+Of this Banjima man Marshall Smith, who was involved in the strike, said: "Old Dooley's strategy was, no we don't fight, we don't use physicality, we won't go into spearing … he said what we do is, we go to jail.
+We will fill the jails."
 At one stage in December 1946, McLeod was arrested in Port Hedland during the strike for "inciting Aborigines to leave their place of lawful employment"; the Aboriginal strikers marched on the jail, occupied it and freed McLeod.
-McLeod was gaoled a total of seven times during the period, three times for being within five chains (100 m) of a congregation of "natives", three times for inciting natives to leave their lawful employment, and once for forgery.
+McLeod was gaoled a total of seven times during the period, three times for being within five chains (100 m) of a congregation of "natives".

-In one incident during the strike, two policemen were sent out to the Five Mile Camp near Marble Bar.
-When they arrived they commenced shooting the people's dogs, even when they were chained up between their legs.
-Shooting the dogs of Aboriginal people was considered by some frontier Europeans as a sport.
-On this occasion the endangering of human life angered the strikers, who quickly disarmed the two policeman.
-The local strike leader, Jacob Oberdoo, and other strikers held the policemen until they had regained some composure and then arranged their own arrests, insisting they be taken into custody.

-Oberdoo was jailed three or four times and suffered humiliations and deprivations of many kinds during the strike, but maintained his dignity and solidarity for the length of the strike.
-In 1972 he was awarded the British Empire Medal but turned it down.
-McLeod described Oberdoo's reply to the Prime Minister rejecting the medal:
+Local strike leader Jacob Oberdoo was also jailed three or four times and suffered humiliations and deprivations of many kinds during the strike, but maintained his dignity and solidarity for the length of the strike.
+In 1972 he was awarded the British Empire Medal, but turned it down.
+He stated that: "You put medals on dogs, our people don't have any land.
+They don't have any money and they haven't had much help from any government.
+They don't need medals".

-"...he was unable to do business with, or accept favours from Law-carriers in bad standing.
-'You pin medals on dogs' was how he explained the real message underlying the award".

 The strikers sustained themselves with their traditional bush skills, hunting kangaroos and goats for both meat and skins.
 They also developed some cottage industry which brought some cash payment such as selling buffel grass seed in Sydney, the sale of pearl shell, and in surface mining.

 Aboriginal women played a vital role in the strike, both as workers on strike and in the establishment of strikers' camps, though their involvement has not been documented to the same extent as that of the men.
 Daisy Bindi, a Nyangumarta woman, led a walk-off of 96 workers at Roy Hill Station to join the strike.
 Before the strike commenced, Bindi organised meetings in south-eastern Pilbara, which attracted police attention, and authorities threatened to remove her from the area.
 During the strike she transported supporters to the strikers' camps, talking her way through a police confrontation.
 Her efforts played a large part in spreading the strike to the further stations in inland Pilbara.

-Wages and conditions were eventually won by the strikers on Mount Edgar and Limestone Stations.
-These two became a standard, with the strikers declaring that any station requiring labour would have to equal or better the rates of pay and conditions operating on these two.